alxshelepenok/lumen/content/posts/the-internet-computer-s-genesis-static-site-hosting-on-beta-mainnet-and-what-s-cooking.md

 ![](https://storageapi.fleek.co/fleek-team-bucket/Blog%20Inline/rocket.webp)

-As of today, after a brief break in which the experimental Alpha Mainnet was disconnected as the DFINITY Foundation prepared for Genesis, all Internet Computer features in Fleek are **back online, and connected to the Internet computer’s Beta Mainnet .**
+As of today, after a brief break in which the experimental Alpha Mainnet was disconnected as the DFINITY Foundation prepared for Genesis, all Internet Computer features in Fleek are **back online, and connected to the Internet computer’s Beta Mainnet.**

-You can now celebrate Genesis by **hosting a static site through Fleek** on the Internet Computer’s Beta Mainnet, day 1!
-If you already had a site up on the Internet Computer with Fleek, hosted on the experimental **Alpha Mainnet,** you can **retrigger its last deploy** and it will be automatically pushed to Beta Mainnet!.
+You can now celebrate Genesis by **hosting a static site through Fleek** on the Internet Computer’s Beta Mainnet!
+If you already had a site up on the Internet Computer with Fleek, hosted on the experimental **Alpha Mainnet,** you can **retrigger its last deployment** and it will be automatically pushed to Beta Mainnet.

 If you haven’t already, you can [catch up with our documentation](https://docs.fleek.co/internet-computer-hosting/overview/) to learn how to.
 It takes 3 steps to hook up your repository with GitHub, set up your build settings, and get an unstoppable site up and running, which you can connect to a DNS or Handshake (HNS) domain.
 As easy as it gets.